Mom's Best Recipes

 Can I use frozen mahi mahi?

-What oil is best for searing?
+What oil is best for searing fish?